PuneetGopinath/Sanitizers/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for contributing!
-Plz check the following things before submiting your PR:
+Please check the following things before submiting your PR:

 Required:
 - [ ] I have read and followed the [contributing guidelines](https://github.com/PuneetGopinath/Sanitizers/blob/main/.github/CONTRIBUTING.md)

-Optional:
+If necessary:
+- [ ] I have updated the README and documentation.
-- [ ] I have updated the docs (if you have changes in source code)
+- [ ] I have updated the ChangeLog with the changes I have made.

-> Replace this line with the main changes you have made e.g. Corrected spelling mistakes in docs
+> Replace this line with the changes you have made in this PR e.g. Corrected spelling mistakes in docs

 ---------------------------------------------------------------------